 Value Added TaxAll interested parties should refer to the legal pack.

 ViewingsStrictly by appointment with the Auctioneers.

-Bond Wolfe or their Agents for the seller of these Lots give notification that any particulars contained within the catalogue/website are prepared to the best of their knowledge and all potential buyers should make their own enquiries and investigations to the accuracy of the information contained in these particulars.
+Bond Wolfe or their Agents for the seller of these Lots give notification that any particulars contained within the catalogue/website are prepared to the best of their knowledge and include information that has been provided to them.
+Plans, photographs and room measurements (provided via a 3rd party) are provided as guidance only and should not be relied upon.
+All potential buyers should make their own enquiries and investigations to the accuracy of the information contained in these particulars or to obtain further information that is not provided which they deem to be important prior to bidding.
 Any amendments to the particulars that Bond Wolfe are aware of will be published on the addendum, which is available within the lot information.

 Please note that the Auction will be livestreamed via our website.
 You can take part remotely via Proxy, Telephone or Online, if you wish to bid you must pre-register via our website no later than 3pm the day prior to the auction.
 Please click here for further details.

 All properties are sold subject to a reserve price, which is the minimum price the seller is willing to accept and is confidential between the seller and Auctioneer.
 The guide price is only an indication as to where the reserve is currently set and not necessarily the Auctioneers expectation of what it will sell for.
 If the guide price is a bracket figure, then the reserve price cannot be higher than the top end of the guide price, if the guide price is a fixed figure, then the reserve cannot be more than 10% above the guide price.
 The guide price and reserve price can be subject to change at any time up to and including the auction day and, properties can often sell for substantially more than the quoted guide price.